Posts Categorized: Gum Disease

 Eating whole grains can reduce risk for inflammatory diseases, including gum disease

 In celebration of Whole Grains Month… what’s that?
 You didn’t know that it’s Whole Grains Month?!
-Well it is!
-In celebration of Whole Grains Month, Dr. Fondriest wants you to know, eating whole grains can reduce your risk for inflammatory diseases, including gum disease, as well as tooth loss, heart disease, stroke, type 2 diabetes,… Read more »
+Well, it is!
+In celebration of Whole Grains Month, Dr. Fondriest wants you to know, that eating whole grains can reduce your risk for inflammatory diseases, including gum disease, as well as tooth loss, heart disease, stroke, type 2… Read more »

 What is plaque and how to get rid of it